obonaventure/cnp3/book/bibliography.rst

-..
 Whenever possible, the bibliography includes hypertext links to the references cited.
 When there is no link, a search on http://scholar.google.com often returns a link to the article.
-RFC documents are cited in the text but do not appear in this version of the biblography.
+RFC documents are cited in the text but do not appear in the biblography.

 ..
 [AW05] Arlitt, M. and Williamson, C. 2005.
 An analysis of TCP reset behaviour on the internet.
 SIGCOMM Comput.
 Commun.
 Rev. 35, 1 (Jan.
 2005), 37-44.
 DOI= http://doi.acm.org/10.1145/1052812.1052823